Thomas Hughes (Sydney mayor): Political and business career

 In July 1908, Hughes was given a life appointment to the New South Wales Legislative Council.
 Taylor supported successive conservative parties in NSW, sitting in the Council for the Liberal Reform and Nationalist parties respectively during his time on the council.
 From 1908 to 1909 he chaired the Royal Commission for the improvement of the city of Sydney and its suburbs.
 Hughes would serve on Sydney City Council until he resigned on 1 December 1912.

-Hughes became highly proficient in business circles and was appointed Chairman of directors of Amalgamated Wireless (Australasia) Limited, Tooheys Limited and Washington H. Soul Pattinson (1906–1929).
+Hughes became highly proficient in business circles and was appointed Chairman of directors of AWA, Tooheys and Washington H Soul Pattinson (1906–1929).
 He also served as a director of Commercial Banking Company of Sydney (1915-1919, 1920-1928), and the Australia Hotel Company.
 A firm catholic and prominent member of the Sydney Catholic community, Hughes served as secretary to the first and third Sydney Catholic Congresses in 1900 and 1909.
 He was awarded the rank of Knight Commander of the Order of St. Gregory the Great (KCSG) by Pope Benedict XV in 1915.
 He was appointed as a Knight Bachelor in George V's 1915 Birthday Honours.

-During the First World War, Hughes and his wife were a foundation executive-members of the Universal Service League and were part of a small group of upper-class Catholics who opposed the anti-conscription stance of the Catholic Archbishop of Melbourne Daniel Mannix and other Catholics.
+During the World War I, Hughes and his wife were a foundation executive-members of the Universal Service League and were part of a small group of upper-class Catholics who opposed the anti-conscription stance of the Catholic Archbishop of Melbourne Daniel Mannix and other Catholics.
 Although he remained a firm opponent of the influence of sectarianism and its position in society at that time.